Mehnazbarsha/Lab-1/README.md

 4. Cost comparison between gas and electric operation

 ## AI Usage
-Code generation assisted by GitHub Copilot (marked with comments).
+Code generation assisted by GitHub Copilot and Claude.ai (marked with comments).

+// Claude for all code in this package